SciBourne/package-scripts/README.md

-# package-scripts
-Some home-usage scripts
+# Set of scripts for myself

+---
+Just a small set of scripts, nothing more...